ethereum/ethereum-org-website/src/content/developers/tutorials/erc721-vyper-annotated-code/index.md

 ### Functions {#functions}

-The are the functions that actually implement the ERC-721 functionality.
+The are the functions that actually implement ERC-721.

 #### Constructor {#constructor}